Hire in Brazil

 - Place of work

-- Agreement on Overtime/offset of extra working hours.
+- Agreement on overtime pay and the offset of extra working hours

 - Probation periods

 - Employee’s duties of confidentiality, non-disclosure agreements and non-competition clauses